elbart0washere/eks_automation/README.md

-# eks_automation
+# EKS automation tools

-migrate EKS from 1.10 to 1.12
+Tool that allows to migrate eks from version 1.10 to 1.12

+# Requirements:
+awscli (tested with aws-cli / 1.16.153)
+kubectl (tested with v1.14.2)
+Python3